Hemp is one of the least understood gifts to humanity and the Earth.

 Can I cook with hemp seeds?

 Once food is heated above 120 F for more than 15 minutes, most of the enzymes are destroyed.
 To receive all the nutritional benefits of Hemp Protein, Hemp Nuts and Hemp Oil, we recommend that they not be heated.
-That being said, many people enjoy low-temperature baking with our Hemp Protein and Hemp Nuts.
-It is not recommended to heat Hemp Oil. https://hempqueen.ca/recipes/
+That being said, many people enjoy low-temperature baking with our Hemp Protein and Hemp Seeds.
+It is not recommended to heat Hemp Oil.

-What is Planet Hemp Food Philosophy?
+What is Sacred Super Food Philosophy?

-Planet Hemp is committed to producing the highest quality hemp seed foods on the planet.
+We are committed to producing the highest quality hemp seed foods on the planet.
 These are delicious, “living” hemp food products that are Essential, Balanced, and Whole.
 Hemp seeds are one of the best Foundational food sources because they contain a well-balanced ratio of Omega-3 and Omega-6 Essential Fatty Acids, and are one of the plant kingdom’s most complete sources of protein.
 All ingredients in our line are whole, simple, real and without additives, preservatives or fillers.